Intrapartum Fetal Heart Rate (FHR) Monitoring

 Three-Tier Fetal Heart Rate Interpretation System For Predicting Acid Base Status at the Time of Observation

-Category I : Normal.
+Category I (Normal):

-Baseline FHR 110-160 BPM, moderate FHR variability, accelerations may be present or absent, no late or variable decelerations, may have early decelerations.
+The fetal heart rate tracing shows ALL of the following: Baseline FHR 110-160 BPM, moderate FHR variability, accelerations may be present or absent, no late or variable decelerations, may have early decelerations.

 Strongly predictive of normal acid-base status at the time of observation.
 Routine care.

-Category II : Indeterminate.
+Category II (Indeterminate):

 The fetal heart rate tracing shows ANY of the following:

-Tachycardia, bradycardia without absent variability, minimal variability, absent variability without recurrent decelerations, marked variability, absence of accelerations after stimulation, recurrent variable decelerations with minimal or moderate variability, prolonged deceleration > 2 minute but less than 10 minutes, recurrent late decelerations with moderate variability, variable decelerations with other characteristics such as slow return to baseline, and "overshoot".
+Tachycardia, bradycardia without absent variability, minimal variability, absent variability without recurrent decelerations, marked variability, absence of accelerations after stimulation, recurrent variable decelerations with minimal or moderate variability, prolonged deceleration > 2 minute but less than 10 minutes, recurrent late decelerations with moderate variability, variable decelerations with other characteristics such as slow return to baseline, and "overshoot"..

 Not predictive of abnormal fetal acid-base status, but requires continued surveillance and reevaluation.

-Sinusoidal pattern OR absent variability with recurrent late decelerations, recurrent variable decelerations, or bradycardia.
+The fetal heart rate tracing shows EITHER of the following: Sinusoidal pattern OR absent variability with recurrent late decelerations, recurrent variable decelerations, or bradycardia.

 Algorithms for the Intrapartum Management of Fetal Heart Rate Tracings